When my husband broke his ankle, I used a natural remedy to reduce the swelling fast. The doctors at the hospital were very impressed!

 When you break a bone, you want to reduce the swelling fast.
 The swelling causes most of the pain, not the broken bone itself.

-I used a natural product called to quickly reduce swelling around my husband's broken ankle.
-It was so effective that the orthopaedic surgeons operated within 24 hours of the accident, and my husband was home just two days later.
+I used a natural product called to quickly reduce the swelling around my husband's broken ankle.
+It was so effective that the orthopedic surgeons operated within 24 hours of the accident, and my husband was home just two days later.

-He was back home before other patients with a similar injuries are even scheduled for surgery!
+He was back home before other patients with similar injuries are even scheduled for surgery!

 If your loved one has just broken an ankle, it might be too late for you to buy this product before surgery.
 But as you'll see, it will be very useful (even after surgery) to help with recovery from any broken bone or ankle injury.

 Our broken-ankle drama began when my husband was on a ladder trimming branches from a tall tree.